stepcode/stepcode.github.io/STEPcode_CMake_variables.md

 ### SC\_SDAI\_ADDITIONAL\_EXES\_SRCS

--   list of paths to source files for additional executables that will be built for each schema.
-Each source file is assumed to be stand-alone, much like p21read.cc
+-   A list of paths to source files for additional executables that will be built for each schema.
+-   Each source file is assumed to be stand-alone, much like p21read.cc
+-   Each executable will be linked to the same libs as p21read - this will **not** work with lazy loading.

 Variables exclusively for CTest
 -------------------------------